 “We decided to use Thunderbird, with some additional features we developed and modified to fit our own look and feel,” said Popov.
 “We’ve also added some features like shortcut keys that Thunderbird doesn’t come with.”

 Small businesses around the world trying to spur early growth turn to SoftMaker to attain razor-thin profit margins.
 But they stay with SoftMaker because of its commitment to quality and responsive support.

 Providing Free Support Through Its Extensive Forums

 One significant area of concern for users of alternative software is the level of product support they can expect.
-For those who choose a commercial version of SoftMaker Office, free customer support is just an email away.
+For those who choose the commercial version of SoftMaker Office, free customer support is available via email.
 Users can enter a description of their question or problem, along with screenshots of the issues they encounter, and can expect a prompt response.

 “We have a forum where people can log in to report a problem or see what others have reported,” said Popov.
 “We also have a robust support team that’s available for the paid version.
 However, problems or requests for features on the paid version flow to the free version as we do updates.”

 “We take feedback as the basis to improve our features.
 Our product managers and support team are always looking at the feedback and working with the development team to prioritize changes and fixes.” — Jordan Popov, Sales Manager at SoftMaker